in-der-kothe/exactly-once-semantics/README.md

 * Delete all transactions via `payment.http` - `Delete all transactions`
 * Run the python script again - `python3 mass_test.py`

-Check now again with `payment.http` - `STATS-Endpoint`how much money was really transferred\
+Check again with `payment.http` - `STATS-Endpoint` how much money was really transferred\
 Instead of 1000€ you should see, that there was transferred much less than expected.
 Still there where 1000 attempts to send the money.